iamcal/homespring.js/README.md

 This JavaScript interpreter fully implements [2026 Updated Language Standard](docs/Homespring-Updated-Language-Standard.pdf) and is capable of running all known Homespring programs.

+You can try it out using the online interactive debugger at [homespring.cloud](https://homespring.cloud/).

 ## Example